Social media influencers are often seen as leading glamorous lives, but is becoming one really as promising as advertised?

 Influencer Marketing Benchmarks Report 2019 found that Malaysian social media influencers are less influential with an audience quality benchmark of 31.2% compared to neighbouring Indonesia and Thailand with 51.3% and 37.9% respectively.

 This is because most Malaysian social media influencers are followed by fake accounts or inactive users, and are reluctant to be transparent with sponsored contents.

-Social media influencer is someone who has a deep passion for something, be it cooking, fashion, beauty, or gaming, and is not afraid to share it with the world.
+A social media influencer is someone who has a deep passion for something, be it cooking, fashion, beauty, or gaming, and is not afraid to share it with the world.

-Somehow, for some reasons, doing things that many might deem as “silly” is seen as a cool career option.
+For some reasons, doing things that many might deem as “silly” is seen as a cool career option.

 Instant popularity, sponsored lifestyle, and decent money

 Social media influencers are everyday people who share their daily lives on the internet, for thousands, possibly millions, of followers to see.